Bootstrapped by AI

 Posted on (read in 2 minutes)

 A few years have passed so it seemed like it was time for yet another website change.
 I’ve not changed much visually, but I’ve changed the entire static content generation stack.
-Previously, my site was generated using a static content generator called Nanoc.
-It took a set of source files written in Markdown, HTML, Haml, Sass, and a bunch of other stuff and output them as HTML and CSS.
-I had a lot of complexity.

 Read more